-Dr. Holdright was previously the Educational Supervisor in Cardiology to UCLH and played an active role in teaching and training, lecturing, examining and working with a wide range of clinicians across all specialties, both at undergraduate and postgraduate level.
+Dr Holdright was formerly the Educational Supervisor in Cardiology at UCLH, where she had an active role in examining, teaching, training and working with clinicians across all specialties at undergraduate and postgraduate level.

-Private patients requiring hospital admission for investigation and treatment are generally admitted to The Harley Street Clinic, London.
-Dr. Holdright also has admitting rights to King Edward VII Hospital for Officers and The London Clinic, both also in Central London.
+Private patients who require hospital admission for investigations and treatments are usually admitted to The Harley Street Clinic.
+Dr Holdright has admitting rights to King Edward VII Hospital and The London Clinic.

-UK residents wishing to see Dr. Holdright at her private practice should request a referral letter from their GP or specialist.
+UK residents that wish to see Dr Holdright at her private practice should request a referral letter from their GP or specialist if possible.

 Intuition Communication Ltd bears no responsibility for information published on this website, which concerns or relates to advertisers and their products and services.
 Read Disclaimer in full.